 - Remember it will cost less for you to make dinner at home than to go to a drive-thru.
 This is a great article that does some comparison-shopping and demonstrates through people.

-Breathe.
+And finally, breathe.
 You can do this.
 Let go of the guilt and just start small.
 Make one change to your family dinner this week.
 Eat one meal that is all vegetarian.
 Go to the Farmer’s Market as a nice date night, family outing, or just a time to explore.
 It takes time to change, so don’t stress.